Prizes in Environmental History

 This prize seeks to recognise environmental historians’ leadership in public engagement and encourage researchers to build public engagement into their historical work from the ground up; and also to recognise public engagement with the field of environmental history.
 We welcome submissions that encompass a wide range of work in environmental history that engage the public through workshops, websites, audio-visual productions, popular publication, theatre or other forms of performance, visual arts collaboration, and mixed or multi-modal forms.
 This may be a single project or a collection of activities by a particular individual or team.
 Submission can be for individual or collective work.

 Public Engagement activities must have been undertaken in the two year period between 1 January 2020 and 31 December 2021.
-Applications are due on 1 February 2022, 11.59pm.
+The extended deadlines for applications is 1 March 2022, 11.59pm.

 The award will be presented in the ‘Green Stream’ at the Australian Historical Association Conference in July 2022.